 It is now one of the few foods that can be said to be eaten by people from every race, religion and culture around the world.

-The Benefits of Bread
+The Benefits of Bread and Wheat

 Bread performs a significant part of our daily diet by providing healthy nutrients in the form of fibre, minerals and vitamins.
 Along with fruit (one third) and vegetables (one third), bread and cereals should make up about a third of our balanced healthy diet.